Interpolating Log-Determinant and Trace of the Powers of Matrix $\mathbf{A} + t \mathbf{B}$: Introduction

 \section{Introduction}

-Estimation of the trace of matrices is a key component and often a computational challenge in many algorithms in data analysis, statistics, machine learning, computational physics, and computational biology.
+Estimation of the determinant and trace of matrices is a key component and often a computational challenge in many algorithms in data analysis, statistics, machine learning, computational physics, and computational biology.
 Some applications of trace estimation can be found in \citet{UBARU-2018}.
-A few examples of such applications are high-performance uncertainty quantification \citep{BEKAS-2012,KALANTZIS-2013}, optimal Bayesian experimental design \citep{CHALONER-1995}, regression with Gaussian process \citep{MACKAY-2003}, rank estimation \citep{UBARU-2016}, and computing observables in lattice quantum chromodynamics \citep{WU-2016}.
+A few examples of such applications are high-performance uncertainty quantification \citep{BEKAS-2012,KALANTZIS-2013}, optimal Bayesian experimental design \citep{CHALONER-1995}, regression using Gaussian process \citep{MACKAY-2003}, rank estimation \citep{UBARU-2016}, and computing observables in lattice quantum chromodynamics \citep{WU-2016}.